dhellmann/pymotw-3/source/argparse/index.rst

 The first step when using :mod:`argparse` is to create a parser object and tell it what arguments to expect.
-The parser can then be used to process the command line arguments when the program runs.
+The parser can then be used to process the command-line arguments when the program runs.
 The constructor for the parser class (:class:`ArgumentParser`) takes several arguments to set up the description used in the help text for the program and other global behaviors or settings.